matbesancon/hugo-site/content/workwithme/_index.md

 ## Ph.D.

 Doctoral projects are open-ended by nature, the precise topic has to be discussed and adapted to the candidate, so I won' t have a precise list of current subjects (for now).
-If you are interested in starting a Ph.D. in **Autumn 2024**, reach out soon enough (Spring 2024 at the latest) so that we can exchange on your interests and formalize and prepare a topic.
+I am currently not actively looking for more Ph.D. students.
+If you think my research topics are a perfect match for you, still feel free to get in touch to exchange on your interests and goals, I will probably redirect you to amazing people who could be a great fit.

 ## Master's internships and Master's theses